phellipeandrade/rbac/README.md

   This project scaffold was built with a modified version of [webpack-library-starter](https://github.com/krasimir/webpack-library-starter)

-  Thanks for Karl Düüna ([DeadAlready](https://github.com/DeadAlready)) and his awesome [post on medium](https://blog.nodeswat.com/implement-access-control-in-node-js-8567e7b484d1)
+  Thanks to Karl Düüna ([DeadAlready](https://github.com/DeadAlready)) and his awesome [post on medium](https://blog.nodeswat.com/implement-access-control-in-node-js-8567e7b484d1)